AIR AND RADIATION MANAGEMENT PERMITS, LICENSES, AND APPROVALS

 ALTERNATE PUBLIC REVIEW PROCEDURES FOR CERTAIN SOURCES SUBJECT TO NEW SOURCE PERFORMANCE STANDARDS (NSPS) SOURCES

 House Bill 95, which took effect on October 1, 2013, established an alternate public review procedure for sources subject to public review only because they trigger EPA's New Source Performance Standards (NSPS).
 Examples include: engines that are not emergency generators, small combined heat and power facilities, peak shavers, and boilers less than 50 MMbtu/hr that are not covered under an Air Quality General Permit to Construct.

 Permits subject to public review go through several steps where public input is invited.
 The first step is an opportunity to request an Informational Meeting, which is held early in the process, prior to a technical review of the application.
 The second opportunity is the Comments and Public Hearing stage which is offered once the Department has reached a tentative determination on the issuance of the construction permit.
-The following permit to construct applications are currently available for public participation:
+Please click here to view opportunities for public participation.

 FINAL DETERMINATIONS FOR APA PERMITS TO CONSTRUCT

 The last part of the permit issuance process for APA construction permits is when the Department reaches a final determination on the issuance of a permit.
 If the Department determines that a proposed permit can be issued, the Final Determination will be listedhere.
 Citizens have 30 days from the issuance of the permit to object.
 The objection must be filed in the county where the proposed project will be located.